This post may contain affiliate links. Please read our disclosure policy.

 salmon crab cakes topped with a fried egg

-But, for today, I have these totally awesome, healthy (because they’re BAKED, not fried!)
+Today, I have these totally awesome, healthy (because they’re BAKED, not fried!)
 Salmon Crab Cakes.
-Besides, crab cakes are soooooo 1996.

 INGREDIENTS IN SALMON CRAB CAKES